+In Normal View, display the desired slide.
+Select the text or object you want to animate.
+An object such as a graphic or an entire text box will have green handles around it when selected.
+If you choose only a portion of the text in a text box, you may not see any green handles.

-- 1) In Normal View, display the desired slide.
-Select the object you want to animate. - 2) In the Tasks pane, choose Custom Animation (Figure 157). - 3) Click Add.
-The Custom Animation dialog (Figure 158) appears.
-Choose an effect from one of the pages of this dialog, and choose the speed or duration of that effect.
-See the example on page 187 for some hints on how to combine multiple effects. - To choose the starting animation for the object, for example Fly In or Dissolve In, use the Entrance page. - To choose an effect such as a different font color or blinking text, use the Emphasis page. - To choose the effect when leaving this object, use the Exit page. - To choose the direct of movement of an animation, use the Motion Paths page. - 4) Click OK to save the effect and return to the Custom Animation page on the Task pane.
-Here you can choose how to start the animation, change the speed, and some additional properties of the selected effect.
+In the Tasks pane, choose Custom Animation (Figure 162).

+Click Add.
+The Custom Animation dialog box (Figure 163) appears.
+Choose an effect from one of the pages of this dialog box, and choose the speed or duration of that effect.
+See the example on page 214 for some hints on how to combine multiple effects.

+To choose the animation to be applied when the object is placed on the screen, use an effect from the Entrance page, for example Fly In or Dissolve In.

+Use the Emphasis page to apply an effect that changes the font color or applies special effects to the text such as blinking text.

+To choose the effect to be applied when the object is leaving the page, use the Exit page.

-Figure 157: Task pane, showing Custom Animation page
+Figure 162: Task pane, showing Custom Animation page